FctsFxns/schultzen-web/README.md

-# schultzen-web
+# Christina Schultz

-The website for artist and performer Christina Schultz
+The website for artist and performer Christina Schultz using

 [![Build Status](https://travis-ci.org/FctsFxns/schultzen-web.png)](https://travis-ci.org/FctsFxns/schultzen-web)

+## Tech stack

+The application backend is [Jekyll](http://jekyllrb.com/), an application written in the Ruby language using the Ruby on Rails framework.
+I've added Bundle to manage the dependencies if you need a development environment.

+Frontend tools used include LESS over Bootstrap for the styles, [Bower](http://bower.io/) for the javascript dependencies and [Grunt](http://gruntjs.com/) for the tasks.

+The testing and deployment of changes is made throught [Travis](http://travis-ci.org/) with our own recipe.

+The site is currently hosted in [Hetzner](https://www.hetzner.de/) and their datacenter are located in Nuremberg and in Falkenstein/Vogtland.

 ## ¿Cómo gestionar el contenido del sitio web?